Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Introduction

-In their article \cite{Baladron_Fasoli_Faugeras_Touboul_2012}, Baladron, Fasoli, Faugeras and Touboul study FitzHugh-Nagumo and Hodgkin-Huxley models with mean-field interaction, only on $X$.
-They consider more general interactions, not only applied on the difference between two states, modeling chemical synapses and electrical synapses.
-For the FitzHugh-Nagumo model, they consider a noise on $X$, and prove propagation of chaos, i.e. the convergence of the law of $k$ neurons towards the law of $k$ independent solutions of the mean-field equations.
-This article is completed and clarified by the work of Bossy, Faugeras and Talay in \cite{Bossy_Fontbona_Olivero_2019}.\\ Mischler, Quininao and Touboul consider a FitzHugh-Nagumo model in \cite{Mischler_Quininao_Touboul_2016}, with a linear interaction on $X$, and a noise only on $X$, i.e. $\sigma_C = 0$ and $K_X(z) = \lambda x$.
-The drift on $X$ is not exactly the same as in the model above, but remains similar as it is a cubic function of $X$.
-They work on the properties of a solution of the McKean-Vlasov evolution PDE associated to this model and obtain the uniqueness of a global weak solution.
+In their article~\cite{Baladron_Fasoli_Faugeras_touboul_2012}, Baladron, Fasoli, Faugeras, and Touboul study FitzHugh-Nagumo and Hodgkin-Huxley models with mean-field interaction, only on $X$.
+They consider more general interactions, not only applied to the difference between two states, modeling chemical synapses and electrical synapses.
+For the FitzHugh-Nagumo model, they consider a noise on $X$ and prove propagation of chaos, \textit{i.e.} the convergence of the law of $k$ neurons towards the law of $k$ independent solutions of the mean-field equations.
+This article is completed and clarified by the work of Bossy, Faugeras, and Talay in~\cite{bossyClarificationComplementMeanField2015}.
+Mischler, Quininao, and Touboul consider a FitzHugh-Nagumo model in~\cite{Mischler_Quininao_touboul_2016}, with a linear interaction on $X$, and a noise only on $X$, \textit{i.e.} $\sigma_{C} = 0$ and $K_{X}(z) = \lambda x$.
+The drift on $X$ is not exactly the same as in the model above but remains similar as it is a cubic function of $X$.
+They work on the properties of a solution of the McKean-Vlasov PDE associated to this model and obtain the uniqueness of a global weak solution.
 Furthermore, they prove that there exists at least one stationary solution, and when the interaction is small, the stationary solution is unique and exponentially stable.
-They also exhibit numerical results with open problems, like attractive periodic solution in time.
-In a similar framework, Luçon and Poquet study the macroscopic limit of this mean-field model in \cite{Lucon_Poquet_2021}, and in particular the periodicity of such a system.
-They analyze the influence of both noise and interaction on the emergence of periodic behavior, and prove the existence of periodic solution, exponentially attractive, when the parameters satisfy some assumptions and the drift is "small" enough with respect to interaction and noise.
-Their approach relies on a slow-fast analysis and Floquet theory.\\
+They also exhibit numerical results with open problems, like attractive periodic solutions in time.
+In a similar framework, Luçon and Poquet study the macroscopic limit of this mean-field model in~\cite{Lucon_Poquet_2021}, and in particular the periodicity of such a system.
+They analyze the influence of both noise and interaction on the emergence of periodic behavior and prove the existence of a periodic solution, exponentially attractive, when the parameters satisfy some assumptions and the drift is ``small'' enough with respect to interaction and noise.
+Their approach relies on a slow-fast analysis and Floquet theory.
+Results of non-uniform propagation of chaos has also been obtained in~\cite{mehriPropagationChaosStochastic2020} by Mehri et al., for stochastic spatially structured neuron networks, by applying the Euler approximation to the construction of a solution.